New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Aflac dental insurance can help cover your dental emergency

 If you experience a dental emergency, it’s important to get emergency dental care as soon as possible.
-You may be able to get help covering emergency dental care with Aflac’s dental insurance.
+You may be able to get help covering emergency dental care with Aflac’s dental insurance for individuals and families, which you can purchase directly.
 If you already have a dental plan, we also offer supplemental dental insurance to help cover treatments and procedures that your primary provider may not fully cover.
-This can be especially helpful if a dental emergency catches you and your wallet by surprise.
+Start chatting with an agent and get a quote today to learn more about our dental insurance coverage options.

 Get Started